The National Palace Museum: A Must-Visit Destination in Taipei (故宮博物院)

 Why Are These Artifacts in Taiwan, Not Beijing?

-You might wonder why these imperial artifacts are here in Taiwan, instead of in Beijing.
+You might wonder why these imperial artifacts are here in Taiwan rather than in Beijing.

 The reason goes back to the 1940s.
 During the Chinese Civil War, the valuable items from the Palace Museum in Beijing were carefully packed and moved to Taiwan for safekeeping.